-- 10.1 The Public Sector Internal Audit Standards (PSIAS) have been adopted by Perth & Kinross Council as the relevant professional standards. - 10.2 There is a requirement for an external review of compliance with the PSIAS to be undertaken every 5 years.
+10.1 The Public Sector Internal Audit Standards (PSIAS) have been adopted by Perth & Kinross Council as the relevant professional standards.

+- 10.2 There is a requirement for an external review of compliance with the PSIAS to be undertaken every 5 years.
 This was undertaken during 2018/19 by the then Acting Chief Internal Auditor for South Ayrshire Council.
-This took the form of a validated self assessment, the outcome of which was reported to Audit Committee in November 2018 (report 18/358 refers).
-This report verified that Perth & Kinross Council's Internal Audit function fully conforms with the PSIAS. - 10.3 The Chief Internal Auditor has undertaken a self-assessment of compliance with the PSIAS for 2021/22 and has concluded that the function remains compliant. - 10.4 Internal Auditors must conform to the Code of Ethics included within the Standards.
-This Code incorporates the principles and rules of conduct for Internal Auditors' integrity, objectivity, confidentiality and competency. - 10.5 A quality assurance system was in place in Internal Audit throughout 2021/22 which ensured the quality of Internal Audit work was of a consistent and professional standard. - 10.6 A further assessment of compliance with Standards and the development of a Quality Assurance Improvement Plan will be considered in detail throughout 2022/23.
+This took the form of a validated self-assessment, the outcome of which was reported to Audit & Risk Committee in November 2018 (report 18/358 refers).
+This report verified that Perth & Kinross Council's Internal Audit function fully conforms with the PSIAS. - 10.3 The Chief Internal Auditor has undertaken a self-assessment of compliance with the PSIAS for 2022/23 and has concluded that the function remains compliant. - 10.4 Internal Auditors must conform to the Code of Ethics included within the Standards.
+This Code incorporates the principles and rules of conduct for Internal Auditors' integrity, objectivity, confidentiality and competency. - 10.5 A quality assurance system was in place in Internal Audit throughout 2022/23 which ensured the quality of Internal Audit work was of a consistent and professional standard.
+The Senior Internal Auditor is updating processes and procedures to ensure that improvements identified are embedded. - 10.6 A further assessment of compliance with Standards and the development of a Quality Assurance Improvement Plan will be considered in detail throughout 2023/24.